 - When will they be ready for lessons?

 There are a million schools of thought on this.
-In Rock Band Land we believe strongly that a child's direction towards music should be led by their own interest, must be fun, and there must be a context and an outlet for what they are learning.
+In Rock Band Land we believe strongly that a young rocker's direction towards music (and the arts in general) should be led by their own interest, must be fun, and there must be a context and an outlet for what they are learning.
 If these criteria are met, we believe a rocker is more likely to stick with their instrument, and music in general.
 At the very least, they will have fond memories and a positive foundation set for them as they branch out into other forms of artistic expression throughout their childhood and adult lives.

 Set your own interests and thoughts aside and let your rocker pick the instrument that they want to start with.
 They have to be excited about the instrument to play it, and eventually to put in hard work that will require them to be competent on it.

 Drums and piano are initially the easiest for rockers to experience a sense of achievement and success at.
 Large gross motor movements allow them to work the instrument and create simple, clear rhythmic and melodic ideas.
 Guitars and other stringed instruments are significantly harder to succeed with at first as the fine motor skills and dexterity required to play them correctly is initially far greater than to play piano and drums.
 However once a child becomes serious about an instrument and begins taking lessons the learning curve on any instrument will be steep and the proper coordination and technique will have to be developed.
 This will be challenging and that is again why we believe the lessons and musical experience must be fun.